Learn More About Taxation in Australia

 As a similar identification tool, TFNs are used by individuals and organisations to help the ATO administer the Australian tax system.

 They apply to certain types of income such as salary, wages and some forms of investment income.
 While it is not compulsory for an individual to have a TFN, it is highly recommended that individuals obtain a TFN because if it is not quoted where required, income tax will be withheld from income earned at the highest marginal tax rate (see above, Withholding taxes: PAYG).

 State and Territory taxes

 State jurisdiction to impose taxes and duties

-States and Territories in Australia generally have jurisdiction to impose tax on various state-based transactions.
+States and Territories in Australia generally have jurisdiction to impose a tax on various state-based transactions.

-To fall within a state’s jurisdiction, transactions must generally be entered into or carried out within the boarders of a particular State, or alternatively they must have a connection to the particular State wishing to impose taxation on the relevant transaction.
+To fall within a state’s jurisdiction, transactions must generally be entered into or carried out within the borders of a particular State, or alternatively, they must have a connection to the particular State wishing to impose taxation on the relevant transaction.

 Stamp duty is imposed on certain transactions such as transfers of property and dealings with shares in companies that are landholders.
 It is imposed on the acquirer in the relevant transaction, not the transferor.

 The imposition of stamp duty is not consistent throughout the states, although it is generally imposed at either a fixed rate or at a rate that depends on the value of the transaction.